BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-26-afraid-of-the-light.md

 <p>
 Addiction is, of course, a textbook coping mechanism for traumatic life experiences.
-Among other problems, Ibrahim the Mad's failed leadership led to the Cretan War (1645–1669).
+Among other failures, Ibrahim the Mad's poor leadership led to the Cretan War (1645–1669), which, according to records at the time, claimed over 150,000 lives.
-He was eventually executed (by strangling!) at the direction of his mother (!), at the ripe young age of 32.
+Ibrahim the Mad was eventually executed (by strangling!) at the direction of his mother (!), at the age of 32.
 </p>

 <hr/>

 <p>
-As the wise X poster notes, I've noticed it's common practice to make children do things against their will more or less every day of their lives
+As the X poster notes, it is indeed common practice to make children do things against their will more or less every day of their lives
-"Ok yeah but what's the problem with that?, you may say.
-"After all, kids don't what's good for them".
-Well I'll tell: they don't stay kids forever.
+The problem is: they don't stay children forever.
 </p>

 <p>